jbosstm/conferences/mucon2017/demo_with_STM_on_openshift/README.md

 minishift is a single-node OpenShift cluster running inside a VM.

 First you need to [download and install minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html).
-After unpacking the binaries for your chosen platorm.
+After unpacking the binaries for your chosen platform.
 Make sure the path to the install location is in the run path. minishift needs to run inside a hypervisor and in the demo instructions below we assume [VirtualBox](https://www.virtualbox.org/wiki/Downloads) running on linux.